Search Results

 The Green Line April 3, 2030 During the Lebanese Civil War, Naseeb wants his sister to withdraw from her university studies and move to the mountains.
 But Mona is secretly falling in love with her classmate Yara.
 Forty years later, Rami, a Lebanese Canadian student, comes to Lebanon to bury his father, Naseeb.
 That night, he meets Zidan, a drag queen at a queer Beirut nightclub and things take an unexpected turn.
 Past and present braid together in The Green Line’s contemplation of how memories are inherited or erased.
 This is a co-production between Downstage Theatre & Chromatic Theatre.
 Cast and Creative Team Makram Ayache: Playwright / Rami / Naseeb Filsan Dualeh: Yara Ryan Abd’u’llah Hooper: Zidan / Fifi Sepidar Yeganeh Farid: Mona Jenna Rodgers: Director Chris Austman: Sound Design & Original Music Ajay Badoni: Lighting Design Abbie Brokenshire: Costume Design Assistant Alia Shahab: Set Design Jordan Wieben: Costume Design Aldona Barutowicz: Publicist Jesse Del Fierro: Assistant Director Adam Kostiuk: Production Manager / Technical Director Evan Medd: Dramaturg Donna Sharpe: Stage Manager Back to Past Projects

-- Getting to the Space | Chromatic Theatre
+- Reading Rainbow | Chromatic Theatre